WaylonWalker/waylonwalker.com/pages/til/kubernetes-kubeseal.md

 ## installation - controller

-!!! warning "context"
+!!! warning context
      Make sure that you are in the right context before running any kubectl commands.

 ``` bash
 kubectl config current-context